ansyblenetwork/sdg/_posts/2020-11-08-the-major-and.md

 | 4/5 | major third (inversion of minor sixth) |
 | 1/2 | octave |

-Similar to the major scale, there are wide minor third gaps between the third and the fifth, and the sixth and the octave.
+In analogy to the major scale, there are wide minor third gaps between the third and the fifth, and the sixth and the octave.